Must have bike accessories for a long distance trip

 Motorcycle panniers

-Lockable, weatherproof side cases mounted on racks.
-They provide the highest capacity (20–50 L+ each) and security but are heavier, bulkier, and more expensive to install.
+Lockable, weatherproof side cases are mounted on racks.
+They offer the most storage space (20–50 L or more each) and the best security, but they are heavier, bulkier, and cost more to install.

 Mounting